 - wear a long-sleeved gown and surgical mask

 - clean your hands properly and often with soap and water or alcohol rub - before and after interacting with your baby

-Your baby should be observed for signs of infection.
+Your healthcare team will observe your baby for signs of infection.
 This will be for at least 14 days after the last contact with you.
 If your baby develops any signs of infection, they will need to be tested.